Looe Flood Defence and Regeneration Scheme

 Update on Looe Flood Defence and Regeneration Scheme

-During the past few weeks the Looe Flood Defence and Regeneration project team has been working very hard to finalise the Outline Business Case (OBC) so it can be submitted to the Environment Agency for technical assurance and a check on potential eligibility for flood defence funding (Flood Defence Grant in Aid (FDGiA).
+During the past few weeks the Looe Flood Defence and Regeneration project team has been working very hard to finalise the Outline Business Case (OBC) so it can be peer reviewed for technical assurance and a check on potential eligibility for flood defence funding (Flood Defence Grant in Aid (FDGiA).

 The importance of this scheme to the town was demonstrated earlier this month when Looe experienced flooding between 11 and 13 March.